Gejix/alx-higher_level_programming/0x08-python-more_classes/README.md

-# 0x07.
-Python - Test-driven development
+# 0x08.
+Python - More Classes and Objects

 ALX School Full Stack Software Engineering Project.
 The aim is to learn about object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes in Python.